natcap/natural-capital-footprint-impact/README.md

 ## Data you must provide

-### asset location data
+### asset vector

 The instructions below assume that you have the following information about each asset of interest:
-- its coordinate point location
+- its coordinate (latitude/longitude) point location
 - its category
 - its owner

-The tool requires that asset data is provided in a GDAL-supported vector format (such as GeoPackage).
+The script requires that asset data is provided in a GDAL-supported vector format (such as GeoPackage).
 The vector layer contains an attribute table, where each row represents an asset.
-The following fields are used by the tool:
+The following fields are used by the script:

 1. Coordinate locations of each asset are in the `latitude` and `longitude` columns.
 This field is required when using both **Point mode** and **Buffer mode**.
 2. The `category` column determines footprint size.
 This field is required when using **Buffer mode** only.